Health Blog

 Regardless of which type of diabetes you have, it can be hard to balance your body’s needs.
 For type 1 diabetes, a combination of medication to administer insulin, exercise, and nutrition management can help you stay as healthy as possible.
 In many cases, type 2 diabetics can treat their diabetes with lifestyle changes such as fitness and nutrition management.
 However, some more extreme cases may require oral medication or even insulin to manage the disease.
 Both types of diabetics need to monitor blood glucose levels closely.

 At Newman Regional Health in Emporia, KS, we’re dedicated to helping you live your healthiest life.
 If you have questions about diabetes, we’re happy to help!
-Visit our Diabetes Education information online to learn more about our service, call (620) 343-2376 to schedule an appointment with a Newman Regional Health Medical Partners Family Medicine provider, or call Newman Regional Health at (620) 343-6800 for our Diabetes Education service.
+Visit our Diabetes Education information online to learn more about our service, call (620) 343-2376 to schedule an appointment with a Newman Regional Health Medical Partners Primary Care provider, or call Newman Regional Health at (620) 343-6800 for our Diabetes Education service.